OutSystems/docs-odc/src/eap/reference/built-in-functions/data-conversion.md

 ## LongIntegerToInteger

 Converts Long Integer 'l' to an Integer value.
 If 'l' is outside the boundaries of the Integer values, the function will return the Integer default value.
-To check if the conversion is possible you can use the LongIntegerToIntegerValidate function.
+To check if the conversion is possible, you can use the LongIntegerToIntegerValidate function.

+There is a limitation: depending on where you use `LongIntegerToInteger` and get an overflow, your logic returns the following:

+* On server and client side, `LongIntegerToInteger` on overflow returns `0``.
+* On the database, `LongIntegerToInteger` on overflow throws an error.

 Available in: